 In some other cases, hackers use IP, ARP or DNS spoofing techniques to display their website instead of the original one expected by the user.
 To do so, they hide their identity behind a trusted IP address (IP Spoofing) or they answer ARP or DNS requests with their own malicious IP address (ARP/DNS spoofing).
 This type of MITM attack mostly target financial websites.

-WHAT A MITM ATTACK LEADS TO
+WHAT A MAN IN THE MIDDLE ATTACK LEADS TO

 Once a hacker is in position to intercept data, he can choose either to spy on communications or to tamper with them, for different purposes: